zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 * **Network Connectivity**: Ports between 9001 and 9020 should be open between the two Kubernetes clusters.
 * **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters.
 * **Stork helper**: `storkctl` is a command-line tool for interacting with a set of scheduler extensions.
-* **License**: You will need a DR enabled Portworx License at both the source and destination cluster to use this feature.
+* **License**: You will need a DR enabled Portworx license at both the source and destination cluster to use this feature.
 {{% content "portworx-install-with-kubernetes/disaster-recovery/shared/stork-helper.md" %}}

 ## Installing Portworx
 In this mode of operation, a single Portworx cluster will stretch across multiple Kubernetes clusters.

 ### New Installation

-To install Portworx on each of the Kubernetes clusters, you will need to generate a separate Portworx Kubernetes manifest file for each of them using the Portworx Spec Generator in [PX-Central](https://central.portworx.com).
+To install Portworx on each of the Kubernetes clusters, you will need to generate a separate Portworx Kubernetes manifest file for each of them using the Portworx spec generator in [PX-Central](https://central.portworx.com).

 While generating the spec file for each Kubernetes cluster, make sure you provide the same values for the following arguments: